casper-network/casper-sidecar/README.md

 ### Admin Server

-This optional section configures the Sidecar's administrative REST server.
+This optional section configures the Sidecar's administrative server.
 If this section is not specified, the Sidecar will not start an admin server.

 ```
 [admin_server]